Egypt's army chief Sisi seen edging closer to presidential bid

 Speaking to Reuters on condition of anonymity, an official in the security services said Sisi was "most likely going to announce that he will run for the presidency", adding: "The army in a recent meeting expressed its support for him to run."

-The question of Sisi's intentions has become more pressing since the army-backed authorities signaled that the presidential election will come ahead of parliamentary polls - reversing the original timetable.
+The question of Sisi's intentions has become more pressing since the army-backed authorities signalled that the presidential election will come ahead of parliamentary polls - reversing the original timetable.

 In public statements, the army has said nothing on Sisi's intentions - the major outstanding question of the political transition set in train after the military deposed Mursi following mass protests against his rule on June 30.